oracle-livelabs/oci/apps-cloud-adventure-cio/04-extend-more-po/extend-more-po.md

 **Objectives**<br>
 In this activity you will use a Guided Journey Task with USer Defined Content and  and Visual Builder Studio.
 You will:

    &emsp;  • Link the Guided Journey Task with User Defined Content with a pre-configured Generative AI endpoint <br>
    &emsp;  • Configure Self Service Procurement Shopping Cart to include the configured Checklist Template <br>
-&emsp;  • Preview your changes to see how you can now access real-time reviews from your cart. <br>
+   &emsp;  • Preview your changes to see how you can now access real-time reviews from your cart.

 As you follow along, do not forget to answer the Adventure Check Point questions!